aferrandi/dbtarzan/docs/TableInformation.md

 It can be **copied**, just selecting it and copying the selection.
 So you can for example run the query in **other applications**.

-Pressing the button **Rows number** on the bottom, shows the number of rows retrieved by the query (not only the ones displayed, all of them).
+Pressing the button **Rows number from query** on the bottom, shows the number of rows retrieved by the query (not only the ones displayed, all of them).

 ### Table Fields